Run desktop applications¶

 Libertine allows you to use standard desktop applications in Ubuntu Touch.

-To display and launch applications you need the Desktop Apps Scope which is available in the Canonical App Store.
+To display and launch applications you need the Desktop Apps Scope which is available in the Open Store.
 To install applications you need to use the commandline as described below.